natalijabujevic0708/WorldOfGames/README.md

 ## GitHub Pages
 - The project was deployed to GitHub Pages using the following steps:

-1. Loged in to GitHub and located the [GitHub Repository](https://github.com/natalijabujevic0708/WorldOfGames)
+1. Logged in to GitHub and located the [GitHub Repository](https://github.com/natalijabujevic0708/WorldOfGames)
-2. At the top of the Repository, located the "Settings" Button on the menu.
+2. At the top of the Repository, located the "Settings" button on the menu.
 3. Scrolled down the Settings page until I located the "GitHub Pages" Section.
-4. Under "Source", clicked the dropdown called "None" and select "Master Branch".
+4. Under "Source", clicked the dropdown called "None" and selected "Master Branch".
 5. The page automatically refreshed.
 6. Scrolled back down through the page to locate the now published site [World of Games](https://natalijabujevic0708.github.io/WorldOfGames/) in the "GitHub Pages" section.